apache/spark-website/third-party-projects.md

 on top of Shark and Spark
 - <a href="https://github.com/adobe-research/spindle">Spindle</a> - Spark/Parquet-based web
 analytics query engine
-- <a href="http://simin.me/projects/spatialspark/">Spark Spatial</a> - Spatial joins and
-processing for Spark
 - <a href="https://github.com/thunderain-project/thunderain">Thunderain</a> - a framework
 for combining stream processing with historical data, think Lambda architecture
 - <a href="https://github.com/AyasdiOpenSource/df">DF</a> from Ayasdi - a Pandas-like data frame